 Grassland habitats are an increasingly rare sight in New Hampshire.
 More than 70 species of wildlife use these open areas of fields and wildflowers to meet their needs for food, cover, or breeding.
 Bird species that depend on grasslands have declined, along with their habitats, faster than any other group of birds in New England.
 Grasslands of any size benefit wildlife, however those 25 acres or more benefit the greatest number of wildlife species.
 Most grasslands or fields require mowing to prevent shrubs and small trees from growing otherwise they will eventually become forests.
 The time of year when fields are mowed are also important to wildlife.
 May and mid-July is a time that corresponds with the nesting season for most grassland-nesting birds.
 Mowing during this period can destroy nests and eggs, kill fledglings, or cause adult birds to abandon their nests.
-Working with farmers and land owners in the community on stewardship and maintenance programs for grasslands is strongly encouraged (UNH Cooperative Extension, Grassland Habitat).3
+Working with farmers and landowners in the community on stewardship and maintenance programs for grasslands is strongly encouraged (UNH Cooperative Extension, Grassland Habitat).
+(See Appendix Map L-5: NH Wildlife Habitat Map, p49)